Spatial correlations in SIS processes on random regular graphs: Discussion

 \section{Discussion}

-In this work, we have characterized, through numerical simulations and analytical calculations, the role of spatial correlations in the transmission dynamics of \textit{SIS} processes across various network topologies.
-Our findings demonstrate that spatial correlations in infectiousness are suppressed by decreasing the average shortest path length by random edge rewiring and increasing the infection rate.
+In this work, we have characterized, through numerical simulations and analytical calculations, the role of spatial correlations in the transmission dynamics of SIS processes across various network topologies.
+Our findings demonstrate that spatial correlations between infectious nodes are suppressed both by random edge rewiring, which decreases the average shortest-path length, and by increasing the infection rate.
 The observed sensitivity of spatial correlations to network topology implies that corrections to mean-field theory previously derived for regular lattices are unsuitable for RRGs.
-To address this, we leveraged existing analytical results on RRG connectivity to develop appropriate mean-field corrections tailored specifically to regular random topologies.
-These new corrections provide significantly improved predictions of infection dynamics in \textit{SIS} processes on RRGs, particularly for values of the basic reproduction number above the epidemic threshold (i.e., $R_0>1$).
-The transition at $R_0=1$ defines the critical epidemic threshold separating disease extinction from persistence.
-Traditionally, the mean-field approximation predicts a steady-state infected fraction $\bar{x}_{I}^{\text{MF}}=1-1/R_0$.
-However, our corrections adjust this estimate and reflect spatial correlations arising from clustering of infections.
-This adjustment reduces the predicted endemic prevalence, capturing the clustering effect of infected nodes.
-As a result, the effective pool of susceptible neighbors per infected individual is smaller than assumed in mean-field theory, which in turn lowers the steady-state infection density.
+To address this, we leveraged existing analytical results on RRG connectivity to develop appropriate mean-field corrections tailored specifically to random regular topologies.
+These corrections provide improved predictions of infection dynamics of SIS processes on RRGs, when the effective spreading rate is above the epidemic threshold, i.e., $\Lambda>\Lambda_c$.
+Traditionally, the well-mixed approximation assumes this critical transition occurs at $\Lambda=1$, predicting a steady-state infected fraction $\bar{x}_{I}^{\text{MF}}=1-1/\Lambda$.
+Our corrections refine this estimate by explicitly accounting for the spatial clustering of infected nodes.
+Thus, the effective pool of susceptible neighbors per infected individual is smaller than that assumed in mean-field theory, thereby lowering the predicted $\bar{x}_{I}^{\text{MF}}$.
+Our results are also superior compared to the SPM, especially at low average degrees where multi-shell correlations are most significant (see Appendix~\ref{appendix-c}).

-While the corrected mean-field approach outperforms previous lattice-based corrections in this regime, the accuracy of the predictions still depends on the proximity of the rate of infection, $\beta$, to the critical value for a given underlying network structure.
-Notably, the accuracy of these corrections diminishes near the critical threshold, indicating the need for more robust approximation methods in near-critical regimes.
+While the MPM outperforms previous lattice-based corrections in this regime, the accuracy of the predictions still depends on the proximity of the rate of infection, $\beta$, to the critical value for a given underlying network structure.
+Notably, the accuracy of these corrections diminishes near the critical threshold, indicating the need for more robust approximation methods close to criticality.